HackMichael/Skills2022/README.md

 ![4](https://user-images.githubusercontent.com/102226081/192366771-b6b2d252-4ff3-4af7-b696-6d489b9ea603.png)
 ![5](https://user-images.githubusercontent.com/102226081/192366953-d3cf5cd1-33d9-4d82-a194-a623dce19c61.png)

 At the second stage, it was interesting that here we needed to do both installation and testing in one playbook.
 In contrast to the laboratory work in which it was necessary to do this in two playbooks.
-At first I did not quite understand how to implement this, but in the end I was able to think of the right way
+At first I did not quite understand how to implement this, but in the end I was able to think of the right way.

 TASK 3

-Task name: Manage Docker microservices
+Task name: Manage Docker microservices.

-Task description: Create a docker microservice
+Task description: Create a docker microservice.

 Firstly we need a pull our ntp server.
 ![1](https://user-images.githubusercontent.com/102226081/192367176-95e2a7f2-2577-4dee-97dd-028b15efcb57.png)